askthomas/askthomas-ps-module/README.md

 # askthomas-ps-module
-A Collcetion of PS function an A module
+A Collection of PS function an A module